 10-Strike Network Inventory Explorer FAQ

 A: Please read the help topic WMI Troubleshooting Guide.
-Pay your attention to WMI support by different Windows versions, the network access model under Windows XP/2000/2003/Vista, firewall settings, and administrative rights.
+Pay your attention to WMI support by different Windows versions (Home versions do not support WMI, 95/98/ME/NT4 should be upgraded), the network access model under Windows XP/2000/2003/Vista/7/2008/8 (it should be "normal" not guest), and firewall settings.

 Q: I am using Windows XP Home (Vista Home) and I cannot get the remote computer's configuration with WMI.
 How can I fix this?